武吉士 | பூகிஸ்

 Both EWL and DTL concourses feature faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.

 General Ticketing Machines allow commuters to purchase tickets for single or multiple journeys, and along with Transitlink Add Value Machines (EWL concourse) and Top-up Machines (DTL concourse), offer contactless card transactions.
-Station offices at both NSL and DTL concourses are staffed during operating hours, where commuters may make travel inquiries or perform card transactions using cash payment.
+Station offices at both EWL and DTL concourses are staffed during operating hours, where commuters may make travel inquiries.
 Additionally, a Transitlink ticket office is present at the EWL concourse to serve commuters.

 Art in Transit: “Ephemeral” by Patrick Chia